roblatour/SolarWeatherStationII/README.md

 # WeatherStation
-Using an ESP32-C6, WiFi 6, and a BME680 sensor
+Using an ESP32-C6, Wi-Fi 6 and a BME680 sensor
 Publishing to MQTT and optionally PWSWeather.com

 Open source Weather Station by Rob Latour, 2023, MIT license

 # Featuring

   - a power conscious hardware and software design for use within a solar powered project
-  - 2.4GHz WiFi 6 connectivity with Targeted Wake Time (TWT) using an Espressif ESP32-C6 Devkit C-1, and a
+  - 2.4GHz Wi-Fi 6 connectivity with Targeted Wake Time (TWT) using an Espressif ESP32-C6 Devkit C-1,
   - DFRobot Solar Power Manager 5V
+  - (optional) Sparkfun TPL5110 Nano Power Timer

 - temperature, pressure and humidity using a BME680 sensor

-- an external switch to toggle on or off reporting to PWSWeather which is handy if moving the weather station indoors for whatever reason (uses an internal pullup resistor so a resistor external to the ESP32-C6 isn't required)
+- an external switch / jumper to toggle on or off reporting to PWSWeather which is handy if moving the weather station indoors for whatever reason (uses an internal pullup resistor so a resistor external to the ESP32-C6 isn't required)